EASTER: Embedding Aggregation-based Heterogeneous Models Training in Vertical Federated Learning: Model Design

-In VFL, the goal is to collaboratively train models $\theta$ among the active party and all passive parties, who have the same data ID and differential features.
+In VFL, the goal is to collaboratively train models $\theta$ among the active party and all passive parties, who have the same data $\mathbf{ID}$ and differential features.
 In addition, to protect data privacy, parties keep their data locally during training.
-For VFL, only the active party has the label space, and passive parties only have some features space ${\{x_i\}_{(l_k)}}_{i = 1}^{N}$, not have label space.
+For VFL, only the active party possesses the label space, while passive parties only have some feature space ${\{x_i\}_{(l_k)}}_{i = 1}^{N}$ and do not have label space.
 Labels and features are stored in different parties in VFL.
-A single party cannot train a complete model.
+A single passive party cannot train a complete model.
 This paper assumes that each party can individually choose a locally trained model $\theta$.
-The goal of $\mathtt{VFedMH}$ is to train multi-models ($\theta_a, \theta_{l_1}, ..., \theta_{l_K}$) jointly with all parties without revealing local samples, which aims to minimize the loss of all training samples.
-The problem of $\mathtt{VFedMH}$ can be formulated by Eq. (\ref{eq:1}).
+The goal of EASTER is to train multi-models ($\theta_a, \theta_{l_1}, ..., \theta_{l_K}$) jointly with all parties without revealing local samples, which aims to minimize the loss of all training samples.
+The problem of EASTER can be formulated as